-The week of December 3rd – During the month of December, your family will focus on the virtue of generosity.
-Each week you will gather together and reflect on how you can make a difference to someone else by being generous.
-Find a time this week to gather as a family, say a prayer, read or listen to a prompt, respond as a family to what you have heard and then act on the suggestion for the week.
+The week of October 22nd – During the month of October, your family is invited to focus on the virtue of stewardship and to reflect on the various aspects of what it means to be a good steward of God’s creation.
+Find a time this week to gather as a family, say a prayer, listen to or read a prompt, respond as a family to what you have heard and then act on the suggestion for the week.

 What is a virtue?
 A virtue is something that God does in us to change the world around us.

 RESPOND to what you have heard

 ACT in service to what God is calling you to

 Gather together as a family and pray the stewardship prayer:

 Lord, how can we remember all your creation in this offering?

 You have given us time and the seasons.